armory/docs/content/en/borealis/borealis-automate/_index.md

 title: Integrate Borealis & Automate Deployments
 linktitle: Integrate & Automate
 description: >
-  Project Borealis and the CLI can be integrated with any of your tools and scripts that support invoking a CLI as part of its workflow.
-This gives you the ability to automatically deploy apps using Borealis as part of existing workflows.
+  Integrate Project Borealis with secrets and GitHub actions.
 exclude_search: true
-aliases:
-  - /borealis/quick-start/borealis-integrate/
+no_list: true
 weight: 40
 ---

+## Overview of Borealis integrations

+Project Borealis and the CLI can be integrated with any of your tools and scripts that support invoking a CLI as part of its workflow.
+This gives you the ability to automatically deploy apps using Borealis as part of existing workflows.

 ## {{% heading "prereq" %}}